smulhall/objectify-utils/README-ShardedCounter.md

-Default Guice Setup via Annotations
+Default Guice Setup using Guice Annotations
 -------
 To utilize the a default configuration of the <b>ShardedCounterService</b> with Guice, add the following methods one of your Guice modules: